 The relationship between technical SEO and AI visibility has fundamentally changed:

 Google now pulls approximately 80% of AI Overview sources from the top 10 organic results, with citation preference for sites demonstrating technical excellence.
-Technical SEO isn't just about ranking—it's about being understood.
+Technical SEO isn't just about ranking—it's about being understood, as detailed in our guide on how Google selects AI Overview sources.

 Core Technical Requirements